An exciting, fun cat, the Exotic does not mind changes in routine and is generally friendly with anyone and everyone.

 The Exotic needs to have her nutrition controlled if she is to stay in good condition.
 Since the breed is not known for a high degree of exercise, attention must be paid to both her nutrition and exercise.

 The Exotic coat, on both the shorthair and longhair, requires attention on a daily basis.
-The cat must be brushed and combed in order to keep the coat loose and to remove the undercoat.
+She must be brushed and combed in order to keep the coat loose and to remove the undercoat.
 If daily grooming is ignored, the coat will soon begin to clump together and become difficult to comb.
 In addition, the flat face must be carefully cleaned as tear stains can be deposited on the face.

 The beauty of the Persian has long entranced people, but the care of the longhaired Persian can be very intimidating as well as time consuming.
 So many people desired to have a shorthaired version of the Persian that would be easier to care for while still retaining the extreme look of the popular Persian.